archatelain/code-for-eco-532/poly.md

 help regress
 ```

 I will let you read this for your econometrics class.
-In the meantime, here is a complete working example:
+In the meantime, here is a working example:

 ```
 * What country characteristics could explain social unrest?